Rafnuss/KenyaBirdTrends/README.md

 ## Resources

-- :clapper: See the [introductory video](https://youtu.be/_h1KA6D6EuM) for the website.
+- :clapper: See the [introductory video](https://youtu.be/_h1KA6D6EuM) of the website.
 - :computer: You can find the MATLAB code use to generate the maps and species list at [Rafnuss/KenyaAtlasComparison](https://github.com/Rafnuss/KenyaAtlasComparison).
-- :page_facing_up: The associated publication is freely available
+- :page_facing_up: The [associated publication](https://doi.org/10.1111/ddi.13935) is freely available
->